 How To Choose The Right Running Shoe For You

-As we go through this article, we will walk you through identifying your foot anatomy and your running gait so you can pick out the right running shoe for you.
+As I go through this guide, I will walk you through the steps to identify your foot anatomy, pronation levels, levels of shoe cushioning, and discuss what to look for so you can pick out the right running shoe for your needs.

-Ultimately, what we are looking for is a pair of shoes that feel great on your feet and perform their duty to help you run better and protect your body from the impact of running.
+Ultimately, what you are looking for is a pair of shoes that feels great on your feet.

 Step 1: Identify Your Level Of Pronation